Call for Abstracts

 • Technical challenges of the mission.

 This topic area will examine technologies and capabilities for detecting, countering the operation, and counter detection of hypersonic objects.
 There is a need to develop the capabilities to detect and defeat the adversaries’ hypersonic threats in different flight scenarios.
 This topic area is devoted to examining possible detection techniques associated with the hypersonic dynamics and flight environment effects, as well as the possible techniques to counter such detection.
-For example, analysis and characterization of target, as well as clutter produced due to the presence of different types of density irregularities inside the flow around a hypersonic vehicle could provide valuable insights for new efficient detection and countering capabilities.
+Important to success in this area are development of methodologies and systems that employ an all domain approach, network-centric operation, and distributed decision making.
 Combined with technologies and testing associated with achieving hypersonic velocities, areas of interest include:

 • Modeling, experiments, and phenomenology;